baldwint/clans/docs/usage.rst

     $ clans read <planname> --format text | less

 Run ``clans read --help`` for a list of available formatters.
-You can configure a default formatter in clans.cfg.
+You can :ref:`configure a default formatter <config-formatter>` in clans.cfg.

 Searching Plans and Quicklove
 -----------------------------